an4s911/anas-recipes/README.md

 # anas-recipes
-The recipes project (HTML Foundations) on The Odin Project
+The Recipes project on The Odin Project